-Territorial Aggression: Aggressive behavior directed toward an animal or person that is entering their territory.
-Their territory can include their home, their yard, or any other space your dog claims as to their own.
+- Territorial Aggression: Aggressive behavior directed toward an animal or person that is entering their territory.
+Their territory can include their home, their yard, or any other space your dog claims to be their own.

-Predatory Aggression: Aggressive actions directed toward other animals that they are interested in hunting.
+- Predatory Aggression: Aggressive actions are directed toward other animals that they are interested in hunting.
 This aggression can be tied to a dog’s prey drive and often results in a deadly strike.

 7 Reasons For Sudden Canine Aggression